cfoh/Multi-Armed-Bandit-Example/README.md

 ## What's Next?<a name=next></a>

-While being simple, the algorithm runs a risk of making premature decision without being able to collect enough statistic from the environment.
+While being simple, the algorithm runs a risk of making premature decision without collecting enough statistic from the environment.

 Take a look at the following demo.
 In this run, the agent had an unlucky start with `sports` as users didn't click the ad.
 As a result, the agent exploited `holidays`.
 While `sports` was explored, the occasional exploration wasn't enough to make up for the unlucky start.
 The potential of `sports` was suppressed.